 Marco Polo – The great Medieval traveler, trader and chronicler.

-Rosa Robota – One of the great heroes of any age, she made the ultimate resistance – and sacrifice – in Auschwitz.
+Rosa Robota – She made the ultimate resistance – and sacrifice – in Auschwitz.

-Jalāl ad-Dīn Muhammad Rūmī (جلالالدین محمد رومی) – Perhaps the greatest Sufi mystic and poet of all time.
+Jalāl ad-Dīn Muhammad Rūmī (جلالالدین محمد رومی) – Perhaps the greatest Sufi mystic and poet.

 William Shakespeare – The Eternal Bard.